goofball222/unifi/README.md

 ---

 **Recommended run command line:**
-Have the container store the config/databases & logs in a specific data volume or on a local filesystem (recommended for persistence and troubleshooting), and allow for remapping ports with NO layer 2 discovery (layer 3/remote controller):
+Have the container store the config, databases & logs on a local filesystem or in a specific, known data volume (recommended for persistence and troubleshooting) with NO layer 2 discovery (layer 3/remote controller):

 ```bash
 $ docker run --init --name unifi -d \